Analysis: Six things we learned as the Seahawks wrapped up minicamp

 2. Except for a few long-term cases, the Seahawks appear pretty healthy

-Carroll also said there is nothing new on the statues of Kam Chancellor and Malik McDowell, whose Seahawks’ careers may each be done.
+Carroll also said there is nothing new on the status of Kam Chancellor and Malik McDowell, whose Seahawks’ careers may each be done.

 Otherwise, Carroll pronounced the Seahawks as pretty healthy, saying that every other other player on the roster could be ready to take part on at least a limited basis when training camp begins.